Córdoba, Argentina: Sports

 Association football is the most popular sport in Córdoba as well as in Argentina.
 Several leagues and divisions compete in the local championship annually.
-The city currently has one representative in the Argentine First Division, Talleres.
-Other lower-division sides in Córdoba include Belgrano, Instituto de Córdoba and Racing de Córdoba.
+The city currently has three representatives in the Argentine First Division, Talleres, Belgrano, and Instituto, and also one in the second, Racing de Córdoba.
+Estadio Mario Alberto Kempes hosted 8 matches in the 1978 FIFA World Cup.

 Basketball is the second-most popular sport in Córdoba.
 Asociación Deportiva Atenas is the most popular club, and one of the most successful in Argentina, having won the National League (LNB) seven times, and being three times winner of the South American League.
 Córdoba was one of the host cities of the official Basketball World Cup for its 1967 and 1990 editions.

+Cordoba was also a host for the 2002 FIVB Men's Volleyball World Championship and organized the UCI BMX World Championships in 2000.

 Rugby union is also a very popular sport in Córdoba, which has close to 20 teams with many divisions.
 Tala Rugby Club, Club La Tablada, Córdoba Athletic Club (one of the oldest clubs in Argentina and founded by the British who worked in the building of the Argentine Railroads around 1882), Jockey Club Córdoba, and Club Universitario de Córdoba are some of the most prestigious teams.
 Córdoba is one of the strongest rugby places in Argentina, and is the home of many international players.
 Many of the great players in Argentina and Italy began their careers in the Córdoba's rugby clubs.

+In tennis, since 2019, the Córdoba Open is also held at the "Polo Deportivo Kempes", a sports complex next to Estadio Mario Alberto Kempes.

-Golf and tennis are also very popular; notable players that started playing in Córdoba include Ángel "Pato" Cabrera and Eduardo "Gato" Romero (b.
+Golf and tennis are also very popular; notable players who started playing in Córdoba include Ángel "Pato" Cabrera and Eduardo "Gato" Romero (b.
 1954) in golf and David Nalbandian in tennis.

 The Argentine stage of the World Rally Championship has been run near Córdoba since 1984.

 Motorsport events also take place at Autódromo Oscar Cabalén, such as TC2000 but has hosted Stock Car Brasil and Formula Truck.